-The exercise of the authority to manage natural resources in the EEZ must also take into account the interests of developing states that are in the same region or sub-region by granting them the right to use surplus fishery resources in the EEZ.
-The granting of the right to use surplus fishery resources in the EEZ is based on the principle of justice.
-The authority to manage natural resources in the EEZ, by taking into account the interests of developing states, embodies the efforts to establish an
+The exercise of the authority to manage nate all resources in the EEZ must also take into account the interests of developing states that are in the same region or sub-region by granting them the right to use surplus fishery resources in the EEZ.
+The granting of the right to use surplus fishery resources in the EEZ is based on the principle of jugice.
+The authority to manage natural resources in the EEZ, by taking into account the interests of developing states, embodies the efforts to establish an international economic order in the sea sector as intended by the UNCLOS 1982 member states.

 The recognition of the EEZ regime gives coastal states the authority to manage waters in the belt of up to 200 nm from their shores.
 The sovereign rights regime applied to the EEZ is beneficial for developing states.
 Other states, which are geographically far from these waters, can no longer manage and exploit marine resources.
-On the other hand, this authority is accompanied by several obligations, namely that it must be exercised for peaceful purposes, to protect the environment and the sustainability of fishery resources, paying attention to the rights of developing coastal, landlocked or geographically disadvantaged states.
+On the other hand, this authority is accompanied by several obligations, namely that it must be exercised for peaceful purposes, to protect the environment and the sustainability of fishery resources, paying attention to the rights of developing coastal, landlocked or geographically disadvalaged states.